Bascervale History, Family Crest & Coats of Arms

-England in the wave of migration following the Norman Conquest of 1066.
+Bascervale is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Bascervale family lived in Herefordshire, although the name is derived from the area of the family's residence sometime prior to the 1066 invasion.
 The family was formerly from Boscherville in Eure, Normandy.
-CITATION[CLOSE]

 Early Origins of the Bascervale family